Nemanja Matić: Style of play

 A left-footed defensive midfielder, Matić's poise and power, in addition to his in-game intelligence and tactical awareness, have enabled his attacking teammates to flourish.
 He is often used at a holding position and screens the defence while providing cover for attacking movements.
 Just before he joined Manchester United, he had a tackle success rate of 75% in 123 Premier League appearances, a higher rate than N'Golo Kante, Ander Herrera, Fernandinho and Jordan Henderson.
 José Mourinho commented on Matić, "At this moment, he is a giant, not for his size but for the way he plays."
 Matić's qualities have led to comparison to his ex-teammate at Manchester United, Michael Carrick.
 Prior to joining Benfica, he played as an attacking midfielder, before being shifted to a holding midfield role.

 Personal life

-Matić's younger brother, Uroš, is also a professional footballer, playing for Abha Club, a team in Saudi Arabia.
-Matić is of partial Macedonian descent as his maternal grandfather is from Volkovija.
-Matić has three children with his wife, Aleksandra.
+Matić's maternal grandfather is from Volkovija, North Macedonia.
+His younger brother, Uroš, is a former professional footballer, currently coaching Jedinstvo Ub in Serbia.
+He has three children with his wife, Aleksandra.

 Matić has admired former Manchester United midfielder Roy Keane from an early age.

-In November 2018, Matić refused to wear a Remembrance poppy on his shirt for a match against Bournemouth.
-After the match, Matić was castigated and got threats by a number of people via social networks for not respecting servicemen who have died in war.
-Matić stated that he will not wear a poppy because his village of Vrelo was hit by the NATO bombing of Yugoslavia in 1999.
+In November 2018, Matić refused to wear a remembrance poppy on his shirt for a match against Bournemouth.
+After the match, he was castigated and got threats by a number of people via social networks for not respecting servicemen who have died in war.
+He stated that he will not wear a poppy because his village of Vrelo was hit by the NATO bombing of Yugoslavia in 1999.
+On 17 May 2025, the International Day Against Homophobia, Biphobia and Transphobia, Matić played in Lyon's match against Angers with an anti-homophobia logo on his shirt appearing to be covered.